cmstead/becoming-a-js-developer/cheat-sheets/regex-cheatsheet.md

 Regular expressions are a tool for performing sophisticated searches through text.
 They are built upon a computer science concept of "non-deterministic finite automata."
 In other words, regular expressions are able to perform somewhat "fuzzy" searches through text finding substrings which match a set of criteria rather than a simple string compare.

-We will explore some fundamental parts of regular expressions and how to put together expressions which can do some nice search work for you.
+We will explore some practical fundamental parts of regular expressions and how to put together expressions which can do some nice search work for you.
 We will also take a look at some of the JavaScript functions that take advantage of regex and how we can make them work for us.

+It is worth noting, regular expressions are a very expressive pattern language and take time and practice to use well.

+For a more in-depth look at regular expressions and their use, visit [Regular-Expressions.info](https://www.regular-expressions.info/).

 ## The Basics ##